-addition to notifying EWUPD, all employees, except licensed mental health counselors, who become aware of an incident or complainant of sexual harassment or sexual misconduct that involves a student must report it to the Title IX Coordinator or Deputy Title IX Coordinator within 24 hours of becoming aware of the matter.
+addition to notifying EWUPD, all employees, except licensed mental health counselors, who become aware of an incident or complaint of sexual harassment or sexual misconduct that involves a student must report it to the Title IX Coordinator or a Deputy Title IX Coordinator within 24 hours of becoming aware of the matter.

 If you are the victim of a crime on campus, or if you witness a crime, report it immediately.
 Remember, a crime that is not reported helps no one.
 Witnesses to crimes are highly encouraged to report any crimes they observe, as the victim may be unwilling or unable to do so.
-Employees that witness crimes are required to report them.
 Your information may assist the police in making an arrest or aiding with the saving of a life and the recovery of property.